mrnocreativity/postcss-critical-split/README.md

 * It goes through the given CSS files and finds critcal-start and -end tags.
 These CSS rules between these 2 markers are then moved out of the original file and saved into a separate critical-CSS file.
 * It keeps track of media-queries: If a tagged rule is inside a media query, the media query will be copied to the critical file as well.
 * It also works inside @font-face declarations: you can tag @font-face declarations which will be added to the critical-CSS file as well.
+* It also supports @keyframes: if a keyframes animation is found in the critically labeled CSS, it gets added to the critical rules at once.
+* You can label your critical CSS with so-called module names.
+This allows for selecting which pieces of critical CSS you actually want to extract (and keep things as lean as possible).
+This comes in handy to select only what is absolutely necessary for a specific page template in your website.

 ## What does it NOT do?
 * It does not automatically detect which rules should be considered critical.
 You have to tag them yourself.